 California has arguably the most pro-employee employment laws in the country.
 Under California law, employees are entitled to numerous rights and protections and can recover large penalties if employers violate those rights.
 Moreover, employers cannot force employees to waive their right to the protections of these laws.
 As a California employer, it is vitally important that you know and understand these laws and your rights and responsibilities.
 This website is designed to help educate small business owners about these workplace obligations to avoid costly mistakes.

 Coronavirus 2019 (COVID-19) FAQs

 Q: Is there a change to the 60-day notice requirement in the California WARN Act because of the COVID-19 pandemic?

 A: Yes.
 Governor Newsom issued Executive Order N-31-20 (PDF), which temporarily suspends the 60-day notice requirement in the California WARN Act for those employers that give written notice to employees and satisfy other conditions.
-The suspension was intended to permit employers to act quickly in order to mitigate or prevent the spread of coronavirus.
+The suspension is intended to permit employers to act quickly in order to mitigate or prevent the spread of coronavirus.

 The Executive Order does not suspend the California WARN Act in its entirety, nor does it suspend the law for all covered employers.
 The Executive Order only suspends the California WARN Act’s 60-day notice requirement for those employers that satisfy the Order’s specific conditions.

 Q: What impact does the Executive Order have on an employer’s ability to close an establishment (temporarily or permanently) because of COVID-19?